WaComM/sources-processor/data/README.md

-Hear the ROMS domain in NetCDF and the sources.json files
+Here the ROMS domain in NetCDF and the sources.json files